LostBeard/WebWorkers.Issue4/README.md

 3. Create a new solution with an .Net 9 Razor Class Library and a .Net 9 Blazor WASM
 4. In the RCL, reference the Nuget package from step 2
 5. In the Blazor WASM app reference the RCL project in the same solution
-6. Publish the Blazor WASM
+6. Run `dotnet publish --nologo --configuration Release --output bin\Publish` in the Blazor WASM app folder to see the error.

 You get an exception similar to:
 ```